City-of-Helsinki/unified-search/graphql/README.md

 | `false` or not provided  | `administrative_division`                 | Administrative divisions in Finland  |
 | `true`                   | `helsinki_common_administrative_division` | Administrative divisions in Helsinki |

-The Helsinki divisions are used in practice for dropdown populating (e.g. in https://kultus.hel.fi/ "Places" dropdown), and the Finland listing is not used at all.
+The Helsinki divisions are used in practice for dropdown populating (e.g. in https://kultus.hel.fi/ "Areas" dropdown), and the Finland listing is not used at all.

 **Example query**: